Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 We want to aggregate this data on a monthly level.
 In order to do so, we need to "label" each row of data based on the month when the record was observed.
 Hence, we need to somehow separate information about the year and month for each row.
 In practice, we can create a new column (or an index) containing information about the month (including the year, but excluding days, hours and minutes).
 There are different ways of achieving this, but here we will take advantage of `string slicing` which means that we convert the date and time information into character strings and "cut" the needed information from the string objects.
 The other option would be to convert the timestamp values into something called `datetime` objects, but we will learn about those a bit later.

-Before further processing, we first want to convert the `TIME` column as character strings for convenience, stored into a new column `TIME_STR`.
+Before further processing, we first want to convert the `TIME` column as character strings for convenience, stored into a new column `TIME_STR`:

 ```python jupyter={"outputs_hidden": false}
 data['TIME_STR'] = data['TIME'].astype(str)
 ```

 If we look at the latest time stamp in the data (`201910012350`) (**UPDATE!**), you can see that there is a systematic pattern `YEAR-MONTH-DAY-HOUR-MINUTE`.
 Four first characters represent the year, and the following two characters represent month.
-Because we are interested in understanding monthly averages for different years, we want to slice the year and month values from the timestamp (i.e. the first 6 characters).
+Because we are interested in understanding monthly averages for different years, we want to slice the year and month values from the timestamp (the first 6 characters), like this:

 ```python
 date = "201910012350"
 date[0:6]
 ```

 Based on this information, we can slice the correct range of characters from the `TIME_STR` column using a specific pandas function designed for Series, called `.str.slice()`.
-As parameters the function has `start` and `stop` which you can use to specify the positions where the slicing should start and end.
+As parameters, the function has `start` and `stop` which you can use to specify the positions where the slicing should start and end:

 ```python
 data['YEAR_MONTH'] = data['TIME_STR'].str.slice(start=0, stop=6)